simpleappcreator/simple-app/readme.md

 ## Minification

 It can minify your resources!
-If you set an environment variable or config variable `minify`, it'll process all the CSS (or Stylus styles) and JS files and create a `public.css.min` or `client.js.min` like files respectively for public/client directories and css/js type files.
+If you set an environment variable or config variable `minify`, it'll process all the CSS (or Stylus styles) and JS files and create a `public.css.min` or `client.js.min` like files for public/client directories and css/js type files respectively.

 ## Configuration